Heal-Earth-Institute/Open-Education-Project/README.md

 # Open-Education-Project
 An Open-Source Education System Integrating Science, Spirituality, and Creative Problem Solving

+This open-source framework allows educators, parents, and communities worldwide to adapt, contribute, and continuously improve the curriculum.
+The operational model mirrors that of a technology company, employing agile design thinking to rapidly iterate and refine content.

 Heal Earth’s curriculum integrates:

 - Science and critical thinking to prepare students for a data-driven future.